Social Media as Marketing Tools for Photonics and Laser Technology

 This article is not thought to provide you with detailed instructions on how to do effective and efficient social media marketing and photonics.
 You will easily see that this would be a topic for a whole book, not just an article, and that book would need to be updated quite regularly.
 And honestly, I cannot claim that I am an expert in this area.
 However, you may find it useful already to get some thoughts about how such things work in principle and what the typical challenges are.

 By the way, you may also be interested in my more general article on photonics marketing.

 |Creating a social media strategy|

 Social Media Profiles

 Participation in social media usually begins with registering so that you get your own personal profile, and consequently also to create a profile for your company.
-It works like that in Facebook and LinkedIn, for example; they offer profiles for persons and “pages” or “company pages” for institutions – actually not only for institutions, but also of special activities.
-So you may create a page for your company and in addition one or several pages for certain subsets of your offers.
+It works like that in Facebook and LinkedIn, for example; they offer profiles for persons and “pages” or “company pages” for institutions – actually not only for institutions, but also for special activities.
+So, you may create a page for your company, and in addition one or several pages for certain subsets of your offers.
 Obviously, one should carefully work out a strategy before starting to create pages.